aimeos/laravel-cms/docs/jsonapi-introduction.md

 updatedAt
 : ISO date/time when the page was last modified

-### Content properties
+### Shared content properties

-The available content properties are:
+The available properties of content shared between pages are:

 ```json
 {